jupyterhub/the-littlest-jupyterhub/docs/howto/admin/resource-estimation.md

 ## Resizing your server

-Lots of cloud providers let your dynamically resize your server if you need it to be larger or smaller.
+Many cloud providers let your dynamically resize your server if you need it to be larger or smaller.
 Usually this requires a restart of the whole server - active users will be logged out, but otherwise usually nothing bad happens.
+See [](#howto-admin-resize) for provider-specific instructions on resizing.